Application Requirements for International Transfer Students

 High School (Secondary School) Transcript or Proof of Graduation: One of the following will satisfy this requirement:

-- National Exam results can also qualify as proof of graduation.
-These can include GCE/GCSE exams (O-Level and AS-level), India Secondary School Examinations, Caribbean Examination Council (CXC) Exams, and CAPE I, etc.
+- National exam results showing completion of Secondary School: GCE/GCSE exams (O-Level and AS-level), India Secondary School Examinations, Caribbean Examination Council (CXC) Exams, and CAPE I, etc.

 - IB exam scores without accompanying diploma